Wild Patterns Reloaded: A Survey of Machine Learning Security against Training Data Poisoning: Attacks

 \subsubsection{Unrealistic Threat Models.}

 ~ The first challenge we formulate here questions some of the threat models considered in previous work.
-The reason is that such threat models are not well representative of what may happen in many real-world application settings.
+The reason is that such threat models are not well representative of what may happen in many real-world scenarios for the attackers.
+They are valuable because they allow system designers to test the system's robustness under worst-case scenarios, but their practicability and effectiveness against realistic production systems are unknown.
+To give an accurate estimate of how poisoning attacks are effective against ML production systems, we should consider assumptions that are less favorable to the attacker.
 For example, \citet{preventing_fowl_2021} and \citet{confuse_fengCZ_2019} assume that the attacker controls almost the entire training dataset to effectively mount an indiscriminate poisoning attack against DNNs.
 While this may happen in certain hypothesized situations, it is also not quite surprising that a poisoning attack works if the attacker controls a large fraction of the training set.
-We believe that poisoning attacks should be considered a realistic threat only when it is assumed that a small fraction of the training points can be controlled by the attacker.
-We refer the reader to a similar discussion in the context of poisoning federated learning in~\cite{shej22-sp}.
+We believe that poisoning attacks that assume that only a small fraction of the training points can be controlled by the attacker are more realistic and, therefore, viable against real production systems.
+We refer the reader to a similar discussion in the context of federated learning poisoning in~\cite{shej22-sp}.